aahmadli14270/HW-3---Informtion-Systems/README.md

-# HW-3---Informtion-Systems
+# HW-3---Information-Systems
-This is our project.
+This is our homework project.